To some degree, every act of perception is an act of creation, and every memory is an act of imagination.

-There are two main sources shaping our worldview in our modern culture.
+Two main sources shape our worldview in our modern culture.
 These are harmful religions and greed-based cultural programming.
 The programming of these elements starts early and comes from multiple sources that we trust.
 So, as children, we don’t even notice this programming taking place.
 It becomes a part of our psyche structures.

 Religion teaches us to react with fear to challenges of the paradigm with the same fear as facing a wild animal or fire.
-These structures work together with cultural practices controlling many facets of our thinking and values.
+These structures work together with our dominant cultural narrative.
+They control our thinking and values.
 It creates ethnic and gender hierarchies and justification for prejudice and discrimination.
 All the while we don’t realize the force and effect these structures have on our ability to reason.
 We don’t “see” how it affects our perception of reality.
-Religion is responsible for this type of programming.
+Religion is the primary source of this type of programming.

 Relationship Between Reason and Religion